Partnership for Renewal

 WHAT WE DO

-Partnership for ReNEWal is a not for profit agency dedicated to helping churches thrive.
+Partnership for ReNEWal is a not for profit agency dedicated to move beyond surviving to thriving.
 We partner with congregations of all shapes and sizes to tackle the unique and difficult issues facing modern churches, from attendance and financial solvency to community connection and ministry.
 PfR takes a mission-first approach.
-We believe that churches find the most success when they focus on serving others.
-To that end, our facilitators help churches identify and embrace their divine purpose, formulate a ministry-based plan of action, and translate that into real world results and a sustainable model for being church.
+We believe that churches find the most success when they focus on serving others, therefore, our facilitators help churches identify and embrace their divine purpose, formulate a ministry-based plan of action, and translate that into real world results with a sustainable model for being church in the world today.

 Picture